 2 parts cornstarch to 1 Part water

 - Food coloring (optional)

-If you’ve never made oobleck before one of the hardest things to figure out is just what you are looking for in terms of consistency.
+If you’ve never made oobleck before one of the hardest things to figure out is just what you are looking for in terms of texture and consistency.
 I use this as my guideline: When mixed you should be able to press a handful of oobleck into a ball in your hand; when you release the pressure the ball should “melt” back into a liquid.

 - If your oobleck is too watery, add a couple tablespoons of cornstarch and mix.

 - If you’re oobleck is too flaky or solid, add a couple tablespoons of water and mix.

 - If you want to make several colors of oobleck make them in separate batches and then dribble the colored oobleck together.

 - I do not recommend dropping different colors of food coloring directly on the oobleck as it will quickly mix into a purple mess.